jayprox12/test_leagueDatabase/README.md

 # Frisby test on a REST API that uses Node.js, MongoDB, and Express

 Before we begin, you will need to have the following installed: Node.js and MongoDB.
-(To create a REST API with Node.js, Express, and MongoDB, see: https://gist.github.com/iksose/9401758)
+(To create a REST API with Node.js, Express, and MongoDB, see: https://gist.github.com/iksose/9401758.
+My API was built using this tutorial.)
 <br /><br />
 *Express is a lightweight node.js web application framework.
 It provides the basic HTTP infrastructure that makes it easy to create REST APIs.
 <br />